-A further 30% of Westgarthtown’s surviving soldiers were wounded in action, receiving either gunshot or shell wounds, or shell shock and/or mustard gas burns.
+A further 30 of Westgarthtown’s surviving soldiers were wounded in action, receiving either gunshot or shell wounds, or shell shock and/or mustard gas burns.
 Some were wounded several times.
-Many were also hospitalized with illnesses such as dysentery, enteric fever, tonsilitis, trench fever, trench feet, influenza, bronchitis, pleurisy, jaundice, nephritis, scabies, arthritis, venereal disease, appendicitis, phthisis, malaria or accidental injuries.
+Some suffered accidental injuries while many were also hospitalized with illnesses such as dysentery, hepatitis, gastritis, enteric fever, tonsilitis, trench fever, trench feet, influenza, bronchitis, pleurisy, jaundice, nephritis, scabies, arthritis, venereal disease, appendicitis, phthisis, malaria or accidental injuries.

 Two deaths between 1920-25 of returned soldiers – George Wuchatsch and Norman Ewert – also appear to have been war related.
 War neurosis, today known as post-traumatic stress, affected many former servicemen after World War 1.
 Some returned soldiers also carried bullet, shell and other painful physical wounds until their deaths many years later.